Rallying the Troops: A World War I Commemoration

 Close to 1800 men and women with links to Ku-ring-gai served in World War I. They came from all walks of life, from labourers to university lecturers.
 Their origins were diverse, not only from the immediate locality but also from other parts of New South Wales, from other states and from other countries.

-Their achievements were many: over 150 were decorated for their bravery.
+Their achievements were many: over 160 were decorated for their bravery.
 A similar number were recommended for decorations.
-Their losses were great: over 280 lost their lives and the health of many survivors was compromised.
+Their losses were great: just under 300 lost their lives and the health of many survivors was compromised.
 What all did for their nation is monumental.

-All volumes in this series have been researched and written by members of Ku-ring-gai Historical Society.
+All volumes in this series have been researched and written by members and associates of Ku-ring-gai Historical Society.

 Volume I (432 pages), with a foreword by Dr Brendan Nelson, contains the war stories of those with names beginning A to F, approximately one quarter of all those who volunteered.
 It also includes chapters on Ku-ring-gai as it was at the outbreak of war, on recruiting, enlistment, the rifle clubs, pre-war training and the early battles in which our veterans were involved, information on our local memorials and a guide to the memorials and cemeteries overseas where our dead are commemorated.

 Volume II (414 pages) contains a foreword by Major General Gordon Maitland AO, OBE RFD ED (Ret’d), a distinguished military historian and doyen of the veteran community.
 This volume contains biographical entries for Ku-ring-gai veterans with names beginning G to K. Other chapters include the extensive training undergone both in Australia and overseas, the Engineer Officers Training School at Roseville that attracted students from all over Australia, and our veterans’ participation in the major campaigns and battles in the Middle East, and on the Western Front at Fromelles, Pozières, Mouquet Farm and Bullecourt.

 Appendices include the Australian military structure in World War I, an illustrated glossary of terms, lists of those who lost their lives and where they are buried or commemorated, and of our decorated.
 The names of all our volunteers are listed separately.